redux-saga/redux-saga/docs/api/README.md

 #### Notes

-`takeMaybe` got it name from the FP analogy - it's like instead of having a return type of `ACTION` (with automatic handling) we can have a type of `Maybe(ACTION)` so we can handle both cases:
+`takeMaybe` got its name from the FP analogy - it's like instead of having a return type of `ACTION` (with automatic handling) we can have a type of `Maybe(ACTION)` so we can handle both cases:

 - case when there is a `Just(ACTION)` (we have an action)
 - the case of `NOTHING` (channel was closed*). i.e. we need some way to map over `END`